digitalityinc/The-World-of-Data-VIsualization/README.md

 # The World of Data Visualization

-Welcome to **The World of Data Visualization**!
-This repository is a collection of tutorials, hands-on tasks, and curated readings to help students and researchers explore the power of data visualization.
+Hi! 👋 I’m **Jasmine Zhang**.

+Since 9th grade, I’ve been doing research at the **Perelman School of Medicine at the University of Pennsylvania**, where I’ve helped scientists make sense of data through visualization.
+Along the way, I’ve learned how powerful charts, plots, and visuals can be for turning raw numbers into real insights.

+I also run the **Digital Health Club at Carmel High**, where I’ve hosted meetups to share ideas and projects in data visualization.

 ---

-## About Me
-My name is **Jasmine Zhang**.
-Since 9th grade, I have been conducting research at the **Perelman School of Medicine at the University of Pennsylvania**.

-The lab I work with focuses on:
-- Machine Learning
-- Medical Image Computing
-- Biomedical and Health Informatics
-- Trustworthy AI
-- NLP / LLMs
-- Network Science
-- Imaging Genomics
-- Multi-omics and Systems Biology
-- Alzheimer’s Disease Research
-- Health Disparities
-- Big Data Science in Biomedicine

-Through this experience, I’ve had the opportunity to help visualize data from multiple projects — turning complex datasets into clear and meaningful visuals that help scientists make sense of their research.

-Outside the lab, I also run the **Digital Health Club at Carmel High**, where I organize meetups on data visualization and related topics.
+## Why This Repository?
+I wanted to create a place where other students (and anyone curious!) can **learn data visualization step by step**.
+This repo is like a mini-course that combines what I’ve learned in research and in the classroom.

 ---

-## Purpose of This Repository
-I created this repository to **share what I’ve learned** with others who are interested in data visualization.
-It is designed to be a **learning journey**, combining theory, practice, and useful resources so that students (and anyone curious) can gain practical skills in data visualization.
+## What’s Inside?
+This repo has **9 modules**, and each one includes:
+- 📑 Tutorial slides (to explain the concepts)
+- 💻 Jupyter notebooks (hands-on coding + practice tasks)
+- 📚 Helpful readings (articles and papers I found useful)

 ---

-## Repository Structure
-This repository is organized into **9 modules**.
-Each module contains:
-- **Tutorial slides** — to explain core concepts.
-- **Jupyter notebooks** — with hands-on tasks and coding exercises.
-- **Curated readings** — articles and papers I’ve found helpful for deeper learning.

----

 ## How to Use
-1. Browse the modules in order (Module 1 → Module 9).
+1. Start with Module 1 and work your way through.
-2. Open the tutorial slides for conceptual learning.
+2. Check the slides to understand the ideas.
-3. Work through the Jupyter notebooks to practice coding and visualization.
+3. Try out the notebooks to practice coding and making visuals.
-4. Check out the readings for additional context and inspiration.
+4. Explore the readings if you want to dive deeper.

 ---

-## Goals
+## My Goal
+I want this repo to be:
-- Make data visualization approachable for students and beginners.
+- A **fun way to learn** data visualization
-- Show how visualization can turn raw data into insights.
+- A resource to **help beginners build confidence**
-- Inspire others to use data visualization in science, health, and beyond.
+- An invitation for others to **explore, create, and share**

 ---

-## Acknowledgements
-I am grateful to the **Perelman School of Medicine** at the University of Pennsylvania for the research opportunities that inspired this project, and to my mentors, peers, and collaborators who encouraged my exploration of data visualization.

----

-## Let’s Have Fun with Data!
+## Let’s Learn Together 🎨📊
-I hope you enjoy exploring this repository.
-Data visualization is both an art and a science — and with practice, anyone can master it.
+I hope you enjoy this repository!
+Data visualization is not just about graphs — it’s about **telling stories with data**.

-✨ Let’s have fun with data visualization together!
+Let’s make it fun, creative, and useful 🚀.